-To rely on the objective justification defence, the bank would need to show that sending the customer to the back of the queue was a propotionate means of achieving a legitimate aim.
+To rely on the objective justification defence, the bank would need to show that sending the customer to the back of the queue was a proportionate means of achieving a legitimate aim.
 This is likely to be very difficult.
 The bank might argue that serving (other?) customers within a reasonable time was a legitimate aim.
 However, is this situation significantly different from a customer whose transaction at the counter takes a long time for some other reason?
 Further, the bank’s action is not likely to be proportionate if it could reasonably have taken alternative steps, such as bringing on another cashier (step 3 of the Four-stage structured approach above).
-Even if that were not possible, it seems likely a court would find that the discriminatory effect of the customer of being asked to go to the back of the queue bank outweighs the aim of serving customers promptly (step 4).
+Even if that were not possible, it seems likely a court would find that the discriminatory effect of the customer being asked to go to the back of the queue bank outweighs the aim of serving customers promptly (step 4).

 More: Example: Queue in bank.

 Objective assessment by tribunal

-The employment tribunal (or County Court etc) reaches its own decision on whether the unfavourable treatment was a proportionate means of achieving a legitimate aim.
+The employment tribunal (or the County Court etc) reaches its own decision on whether the unfavourable treatment was a proportionate means of achieving a legitimate aim.
 The tribunal is not limited to deciding whether the view taken by the employer, service provider etc falls within the range of what is reasonable.

 This should be distinguished from unfair dismissal, where the law allows that different employers may reasonably take a different view on whether the person should have been dismissed.
 In an unfair dismissal claim, the tribunal considers whether the dismissal was within the “band” (or “range”) of reasonable responses.
 However, this is not the approach of the Equality Act.